sullof/inquirer-command-prompt/README.md

 ##### saved history

-If you want to save the history and start back from there next time, since version 0.0.9, you can config a file for the history.
-You can also limit the number of file you like to have in the history (to avoid huge, illimitate histories).
+To save the history and start back from there, you can config a file for history.
+You can also limit the number of commands you like to have in history (to avoid huge, unlimited histories).

 ```javascript
 const inquirer = require('inquirer')